AaronKAggarwal/structural-probe-repl/docs/PROJECT_OVERVIEW.md

 *   **Distance Probe:** This probe learns a linear transformation matrix `B` such that, for any two words `w_i` and `w_j` in a sentence with embeddings `h_i` and `h_j`, the **squared L2 distance** between their transformed embeddings, `||B(h_i - h_j)||^2` (or equivalently `||B h_i - B h_j||^2`), approximates the **tree distance** (number of edges in the dependency parse tree) between `w_i` and `w_j`.
 *   **Depth Probe (Norm Probe):** This probe learns a linear transformation matrix `B` such that the **squared L2 norm** of a transformed word embedding, `||B h_i||^2`, approximates the **depth** of word `w_i` in its dependency parse tree (distance from the root).

-The probes are trained by minimizing the L1 loss between the predicted (squared L2) values and the true (non-squared, as per their code) tree-based values.
+The probes are trained by minimising the L1 loss between the predicted (squared L2) values and the true (non-squared, as per their code) tree-based values.

 **2.3.
 Key Findings:**
 *   They demonstrated that such linear transformations `B` (often low-rank, meaning syntax is encoded in a lower-dimensional subspace) can be found for ELMo and BERT representations.